Lorentzian homogeneous Ricci-flat metrics on almost abelian Lie groups: Introduction

 After proving the main theorem, we also show that the solution is geodesically complete.
 That is, every geodesic can be extended to a geodesic defined for all real values of its parameter.
 We also study the causal structure of the solution.
 We find it to be totally vicious; that is, every point lies on a closed timelike curve (CTC).
 An explicit CTC is constructed without any coordinate identification (see Proposition~\ref{causality}).
 This CTC construction is new even for the four-dimensional case.
 Similarly to the Petrov solution, the G{\"o}del solution \cite{MR31841} is homogeneous and admits CTCs.
 Its main differences from the Petrov solution are that it is not a vacuum solution and the isometry group is multiply transitive \cite{MR2003646}.

 This paper is organized as follows.
 In Section~\ref{smet}, we introduce almost abelian Lie groups and left-invariant Lorentzian metrics on them.
 In Section~\ref{sric}, we derive the necessary and sufficient conditions for such metrics to be Ricci-flat, as well as conditions for them to be flat.
-In Section~\ref{Petrov}, we examine whether the maximal isometry groups of the Ricci-flat metrics are simply transitive and complete the proof of the main theorem.
+In Section~\ref{Petrov}, we examine whether the identity component of the full isometry groups of the Ricci-flat metrics is simply transitive and complete the proof of the main theorem.
 In Section~\ref{property}, we investigate properties of the generalized Petrov solution, such as geodesic completeness and causal structure.